petttro/cv/README.md

 https://github.com/petttro

 ## Summary
-Detail-oriented Senior C# Developer with over 15 years of experience specializing in ASP.NET technologies with extensive knowledge in designing, developing, implementing, and maintaining backend services and AWS Cloud solutions.
+Detail-oriented Senior C# Developer with over 15 years of experience specializing in ASP.NET technologies with extensive knowledge in designing, developing, implementing, and maintaining high load scalable backend services and AWS Cloud solutions.
 Committed to creating efficient and innovative solutions to meet organizational needs and enhance system functionalities.

 ### Technical Skills
 - Architecture and Solution design